 To say the least, it was under strict anonymity policy, when a staffer from Mitt Romney’s campaign said that he is perfectly content with citing news from Twitter and preselling the package to The Corner or National Review for some financial endorsement of course…

-Imagine that some sort of useful information leaked to someone influential at social media, what would be the repercussions?
+Imagine that some sort of useful information leaked to someone influential at social media, what would be the repercussions afterwards?
 It doesn’t matter if the news is legit or fake, just look at it from an unbiased perspective because many people think that Twitter is flaming hatred and the negativity culture.
-No, it is not Twitter’s fault, it is the result of actions taken by keyboard warriors from all over the world, and the reason why they turn to Twitter is because the network is oh so propitious for this kind of fight.
+No, it is not Twitter’s fault, it is the result of actions taken by keyboard warriors from all over the world.

-It is not just the U.S. that uses Twitter for political agendas.
+And it is not just the U.S. that uses Twitter for political agendas.
 According to Evo Morales, former President of Bolivia, the United States deployed over 10 social media activists/ experts who played a vital role in usurping the Bolivian electoral campaign.
 Morales couldn’t win, and was replaced eventually because of some sort of “conspiracy” at Twitter.